Lincoln23/Data-Aggregation/README.md

 ```

 ## QuickBooks
-Returns information about accounts, bills, and incvoices
+Returns information about accounts, bills, and invoices

 **Get** request to:
   ```sh